gvansickle/ucg/README.md

 The literal filename filter simply specifies a single literal filename which is to be considered as belonging to file type TYPE.
 Example:
 `--type-add=autoconf:is:configure.ac`

+### Glob filter

+The glob filter allows you to specify a glob pattern to match against filenames.
+If the glob matches, the file is considered as belonging to the file type TYPE.
+Example:
+`--type-set=mk:glob:?akefile*`

 ## Author